JHeisler/WeatherStation/README.md

 Takes data from BMP and DHT sensors, sends it to the Server program via websockets along with the date/time.

 Install the Adafruit libaries and the  python SocketIO client v0.5.6 on Pi.
+4.7k ohm resistor on the dht

 -pip install -U socketIO-client==0.5.6